ptcane/mixtape-tutorial/docs/customizing-mixtape.md

 ## Google fonts

-Take a look at `custom.css`; at the top you'll see several `import` statements, and then references to the imported fonts in the `font-family` attributes of some of the CSS class declarations:
+Take a look at `custom.css`; at the top you'll see several `@import` statements, and then references to the imported fonts in the `font-family` attributes of some of the CSS class declarations:

 ```css
 h1, h2 {